2018-19 Educator Workshops

 The primary sponsor for M2G is Legacy, Partners in Environmental Education (www.getthetag.com).
 Other partners include Environmental Education Association of Alabama (EEAA), Dauphin Island Sea Lab, Alabama Water Watch and, of course, McDowell Environmental Center.

-To register or learn more information go to the Legacy website!
-Registration should be up soon.
+To register or learn more information go to the Legacy website by clicking here!

-For more information about any of these, please contact Maggie Johnston at email@example.com with “2019 educator workshops” in the subject line.
+For more information about any of these, please contact Maggie Johnston at firstname.lastname@example.org with “Mountains to the Gulf 2019” in the subject line.

 A Sense of Scale!
 Using Your Earth to Teach Earth Systems Science